tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 `docker push <your_image_name>:<tag>`

 Et voilà!
-Your image is now on Docker Hub ready to be used by other users.
+Your image is now on Docker Hub ready to be employed by other users.

 ### Docker pull